kevinash/myaistartups/README.md

 [![http://myaistartups.com](images/my-ai-startups-logo.png)](http://myaistartups.com)

-MyAIStartups.com is a venture capital founded by real AI data scientists and engineers - we are not just investors - we ultimately know AI.
+MyAIStartups.com is a technology franchise and venture capital founded by real AI data scientists and engineers - we are not just investors - we ultimately know AI.
 Our investment strategy is based on AI Blueprint, the platform that lowers the risks, entry barriers and costs of launching your AI projects from scratch.

 ## My AI Startups - Portfolio